Consultancy of the Year - Enter now

 Entries should be accompanied by a brief CV, outlining the nominee’s career and achievements.

-Design Team of the Year
+Design Team of the Year - Enter now

-Sponsor Premier EDA
+Sponsor: Premier EDA

 Entrants into this category will be able to demonstrate the successful use of teamwork in the creation of an engineering or electronic product or system, as well as those combining both elements.